Co-Separating Sounds of Visual Objects: Approach

 The network takes a detected object region and the mixed audio signal as input, and separates the portion of the sound responsible for the object.
 We use a ResNet-18 network to extract visual features after the $4^{th}$ ResNet block with size $(H/32) \times (W/32) \times D$, where $H,~W,~D$ denote the frame and channel dimensions.
 We then pass the visual feature through a $1 \times 1$ convolution layer to reduce the channel dimension, and use a fully-connected layer to obtain an aggregated visual feature vector.

 On the audio side, we adopt a U-NET~\cite{ronneberger2015u} style network for its effectiveness in dense prediction tasks, similar to~\cite{zhao2018sound,owens2018audio,gao2019visualsound}.
 The network takes the magnitude spectrogram $X^M$ as input and passes it through a series of convolution layers to extract an audio feature of dimension $(T/128) \times (F/128) \times D$.
 We replicate the visual feature vector $(T/128) \times (F/128)$ times, tile them to match the audio feature dimension, and then concatenate the audio and visual feature maps along the channel dimension.
 Then a series of up-convolutions are performed on the concatenated audio-visual feature map to generate a multiplicative spectrogram mask $\mathcal{M}$.
 We find spectrogram masks to work better than direct prediction of spectrograms or raw waveforms for source separation, confirming reports in~\cite{wang2018supervised,ephrat2018looking,gao2019visualsound}.
-The separated spectrogram for the input object is obtained by multiplying the mask and the spectrogram of the mixed audio:
+The separated spectrogram for the input object is obtained by multiplying the mask and the spectrogram of the mixed audio: $ X = X^M \times \mathcal{M}$.
 Finally, ISTFT is applied to the spectrogram to produce the separated real-time signal.
-See Supp. for more details.

 \paragraph{Co-Separation} Our proposed \textsc{co-separation} framework first detects objects in a pair of videos, then mixes their audios at the video level, and finally separates the sounds for each detected object class.
 As shown in Fig.~\ref{fig:network2}, for each video pair, we randomly sample a high confidence object window for each class detected in either video, and use the localized object region to guide audio source separation using the audio-visual separator network.
 For each object $O_n$, we predict a mask $\mathcal{M}_n$, and then generate the corresponding magnitude spectrogram.